mikeduglas/Learning-mode/README.md

 # Learning mode
-A template that allows you to open windows in learning mode.
+A template that allows you to open application windows in learning mode.

 ## What is Learning mode?